Ristinoa/SimpleNote/README.md

 in the electronapp folder.
 (I haven't written that documentation yet, I'll get there though).

 Making this commit, pushing, then going to see if I set up .gitignore properly or not.

+UPDATE: gitignore is properly configured, we are SO back.

+Stay tuned for a rebuild of the previous electronapp I had built before I realized I had irreparably trashed that repo version smh.